"The Spirit of the Lord is on me."

 -- Howard Culbertson,

 The encounter between Jesus and Satan depicted in Luke 4 offers us some profound lessons.
 It first underscores the significance of spiritual strength in facing temptation.
 Jesus, by relying on the word of God, showed us the power of scripture as a shield against deceit and enticement.
 That highlights the importance of having a clear understanding of our faith and being able to use the Bible as a guide to navigate life's challenges.
 Additionally, Jesus' encounter with Satan illustrates the deceitful nature of worldly temptations and the need for discernment to resist them.
 Jesus' refusal to succumb to Satan's offers emphasizes the need to prioritize spiritual values over material desires.
 Moreover, the encounter serves as a reminder of the resilience required to withstand adversity.
 Luke 4:13-20 showcases Jesus' unwavering commitment to his divine mission despite theallure of worldly power.
-To sum it all up, the narrative in Luke 4 shouild encourage us to fortify our spiritual resolve, to remain steadfast in our convictions, and to rely upon our faith when we are confronted with temptation and trials.
+To sum it all up, the narrative in Luke 4 shouild encourage us to fortify our spiritual resolve, to remain steadfast in our convictions, and to rely upon our faith.